-A guest blog for Serenity Financial Planning by investment, retirement and platform research consultant Abraham Okusanya MSc.
+A guest blog for Serenity Financial Planning by investment, retirement and platform research consultant Abraham Okusanya MSc of Finaytiq.
 A crisis is coming!
 In the coming years, there is going to be a major financial crisis!
 This crisis will bring capital markets across the world to their knees.
 There’ll be a lot of panic.
-Your investments will … Continued
+Your … Continued

 Category: Financial planning for Businesses

 A summary by Tina Weeks Philip Hammond delivered his first Spring Budget as chancellor yesterday.
 We’ve taken a closer look at what he had to say and summarise the most important changes that will affect our clients.
 The good news is there were no significant tax or pensions changes in this Budget that will have any … Continued